Introduction: Meditating Buddha Statue: How I Made One

 I have been sculpting heads lately for masks and I decided that, as a break, I'd sculpt something I've always materially desired, to own a Buddha Statue (I'm definitely aware of the irony of this).

 So, I'll try and explain and show some pictures of how I did it.
-Although I am making this instructable, you can also check it out on my blog, "Make It With Jason."

 In this photo, you can see the final stone casting from the mold of my original clay sculpture.